utkarsh0903/utkarsh0903/README.md

 I started with HTML, but have really found passion for front-end development and have learned different frameworks.

-* 🌍  I'm based in New Delhi
+* 🌍  I'm based in New Delhi.
 * ✉️  You can contact me at [utkarshgarg0903@gmail.com](mailto:utkarshgarg0903@gmail.com)
 * 🧠  I'm learning new frameworks for front-end development.
 * 🤝  I'm open to collaborating on interesting projects.